Guidelines on the Appointment of Foreign Defence, Military, Naval and Air Attachés

 1.2 They replace the Department’s Circular Note XDC-2646 of November 9, 2001 (available upon request).

 2.1 Article 7 of the Vienna Convention on Diplomatic Relations states that “in the case of military, naval or air attachés, the receiving State may require their names to be submitted beforehand, for its approval.”
 This provision applies in Canada.

 2.2 The objective of these guidelines is to specify the legal, policy and administrative requirements that must be met by foreign States accredited to Canada wishing to appoint a defence, military, naval or air attaché.
 These guidelines also aim to ensure the effective design and delivery of the overall defence, military, naval and air attaché’s diplomatic accreditation program.

-3.1 By virtue of the powers, duties and functions set out in section 10 of the Department of Foreign Affairs and International Trade Act, the Minister of Foreign Affairs is the designated minister for implementing all or part of the provisions of the Foreign Missions and International Organizations Act, and related Annexes, including those related to the appointment of defence, military, naval and air attachés.
+3.1 By virtue of the powers, duties and functions set out in section 10 of the Department of Foreign Affairs, Trade and Development Act, the Minister of Foreign Affairs is the designated minister for implementing all or part of the provisions of the Foreign Missions and International Organizations Act, and related Annexes, including those related to the appointment of defence, military, naval and air attachés.
 The Office of Protocol, through its Accreditation Unit, is responsible for managing requests to appoint defence, military, naval and air attachés and, once such persons are effectively in Canada, process requests for their accreditation.

 3.2 The appointment process of defence, military, naval and air attachés is conducted in collaboration with a number of other federal government departments, including the Department of National Defence.